• Skip to primary navigation

 Use of Oral Contraceptives

-If you have a history of using oral contraceptives, then your chances of developing ovarian cancer are down to 50%.
-The longer you used it, the lower your risk will be.
+If you have a history of using oral contraceptives, then your chances of developing ovarian cancer are reduced to 50%.
+The longer you use it, the lower your risk will be.

 Surgery